backpackoder/challenges-frontend-mentor/README.md

-# My challenges on Frontendmentor.io
+# My challenges on Frontend Mentor

 HERE THE LINKS OF THE CHALLENGES :
 1. QR-code-component :